 We received the following press release from the City of Lowell.

-Lowell, Michigan, May 13, 2020 – With the current social distancing practices being conducted statewide, the Lowell City Council will hold their next City Council meeting via teleconferencing on Monday May 18, 2020 at 7:00 PM.
+Lowell, Michigan, May 27, 2020 – With the current social distancing practices being conducted statewide, the Lowell City Council will hold their next City Council meeting via teleconferencing on Monday June 1, 2020 at 7:00 PM.
 The City Council will meet via the Zoom Computer Teleconferencing System.
-There will be a Zoning Board of Appeals meeting the City Council will hold prior to the actual City Council meeting to address a variance request at 1242 E. Main.
 The meeting will be in compliance with Governor Whitmer’s Executive Order 2020 -48 pertaining to the ability to conduct public meetings remotely.

 The Zoom application allows for public participation and meets the requirements needed to accommodate those with disabilities.
 The meeting will be available to those via online and/or telephone.
 To participate in the meeting here is the contact information below: